 In 1942, Bob Ellis married Mary Florence Thomas, and the couple later had three children.
 Mary worked for Parisian and was involved in many civic organizations.
 She was a member of the nearby Midway United Methodist Church for 79 years where she was a youth Sunday School teacher.
 In addition, she also served as president of Docena Elementary and Minor High School PTA, was a charter member and president of the Adamsville Lioness Club, and a Girl Scout Leader for 24 years.
 During her time with the Girl Scouts, she became Camp Coleman Director and was awarded the Council’s Thanks Badge.

-In 1960, Bob Ellis was elected to the Jefferson County Board of Education.
+In 1960, Ellis was elected to the Jefferson County Board of Education, a position he would hold for six years.
 He served in the House of Representatives from 1966 to 1974 and in the Alabama Senate from 1974 to 1978.
-In the 1970s, Governor George Wallace visited the home and spent the night.
-In 1993, Bob Ellis was elected as a Jefferson County representative to Alabama’s first Silver-Haired Legislature, an elected group of senior citizens who pass resolutions that are presented to the Alabama Legislature for consideration.
+In the 1970s, Governor George Wallace visited his home and spent the night.
+As a state senator, Ellis secured more than $30 million in public funds for District 14.
+Bob Ellis was elected as a Jefferson County representative to Alabama’s first Silver-Haired Legislature in 1993, an elected group of senior citizens who pass resolutions that are presented to the Alabama Legislature for consideration.

-Bob Ellis passed away from complications of Parkinson’s disease in 2006 at the age of 84.
+In 2006, Bob Ellis, Jr. passed away from complications of Parkinson’s disease at the age of 84.
 His wife, Mary, lived in the house until her death in 2016 at the age of 92.
 The property was passed down to their son, Don W. Ellis.
 He sold the property several years ago.
 The house changed hands several times before it became bank owned and sold off in parcels.
 In March 2022, a group of investors purchased the last remaining 3-acre parcel that included the house.
-The former Ellis home was renovated and is currently on the market for $335,000.
+The former Ellis home has been renovated and is currently for sale.

 Thank you for reading.
 Please share the blog with your friends.
 I appreciate the support.